jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 ## Variables

 All variables in MOI are scalar variables.
-New scalar variables are created with [`addvariable!`](@ref MathOptInterface.addvariable!) or [`addvariables!`](@ref MathOptInterface.addvariables!), which return a [`VariableReference`](@ref MathOptInterface.VariableReference) or `Vector{VariableReference}` respectively.
-Integer indices are never used to reference variables.
+New scalar variables are created with [`addvariable!`](@ref MathOptInterface.addvariable!) or [`addvariables!`](@ref MathOptInterface.addvariables!), which return a [`VariableIndex`](@ref MathOptInterface.VariableIndex) or `Vector{VariableIndex}` respectively. `VariableIndex` objects are type-safe wrappers around integers that refer to a variable in a particular instance.

-One uses `VariableReference` objects to set and get variable attributes.
+One uses `VariableIndex` objects to set and get variable attributes.
 For example, the [`VariablePrimalStart`](@ref MathOptInterface.VariablePrimalStart) attribute is used to provide an initial starting point for a variable or collection of variables:
 ```julia
 v = addvariable!(instance)
 set!(instance, VariablePrimalStart(), v, 10.5)